vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-standalone-clusters.md

 ## Create Standalone Azure Clusters

-This section covers setting up a standalone cluster in Azure EC2.
+This section covers setting up a standalone cluster in Azure.
 A standalone cluster provides a workload cluster that is **not** managed by a centralized management cluster.

 1. Initialize the Tanzu kickstart UI.